ROW1: AEROSPACE; GRIT BXNG; GOTHAM GYM; ROW 2: PUNCH FITNESS; SHADOWBOX; OVERTHROW; ROW 3: MENDEZ; CHRUCH STREET; RUMBLE

 Walking around New York City these days it’s not unusal to see a pair of boxing gloves draped over the shoulder of a fashionably dressed woman.
 Check out Instagram and you’ll see many a fashion model punching it out with her trainer in sweaty style.
-Boxing has become the hottest workout in town.
-A slew of new boxing fitness studios opened their doors in 2015, from the spa-like Shadowbox to the nightclub grungy Overthrow.
-Long established boxing gyms like Gleasons in Brooklyn, which opened it’s doors in 1937, has more new members than ever, particuarly among women.
+From the spa-like Shadowbox, to the speakeasy grungy Overthrow, to long established boxing gyms like Gleasons in Brooklyn — boxing is the hottest workout in town.

 Fighters are known for their fitness and ripped physiques.
 Not only does boxing tone muscles and build full body strength, but it’s a major cardio workout, as anyone who has jump roped or hit the heavy bag for 3 minutes straight can attest.
 Just one boxing class can burn up to a thousand calories.
 It’s a sport that requires not just physical but mental discipline as well.
 Putting together a series of jab-hook-cross-upper cut combinations while bobbing and weaving requires intense focus and concentration, in addition to muscular and cardiovascular strength.

-We spent the summer checking out New York City’s hottest boxing gyms, both old and new.
-Boxing classes in general feature a mix of calisthenics like squats, lunges, jumping jacks and other plyometrics; good old fashioned sit-ups and other ab work; jump rope, shadowboxing, mitt and heavy bag work.
-Choosing a boxing gym can come down to location.
+Boxing classes feature a mix of calisthenics like squats, lunges, and jumping jacks; good old fashioned sit-ups and other ab work; jump rope, shadowboxing, mitt and heavy bag work.
+Choosing a boxing gym comes down to whether want to actually fight or just train like you do.
 Do you want designer chic or a “Rocky” style gym?
-Do you want to actually fight or just train like you do?
-Whether you’re looking to rule the ring or just blow off some steam, we’ve got your guide to all the hot fight clubs in town.
+Whether you’re looking to rule the ring or just blow off some steam, we’ve got your guide to all the hottest fight clubs around.

 CLICK IMAGES BELOW FOR MORE INFO